You must apply using the Joint Electronic Submission system (Je-S).

 - other ship-time or marine facility related costs.

-Find out more in section B of our research grants and fellowships handbook (PDF, 755KB).
+Find out more in section B (‘types of award’) of the NERC research grants and fellowships handbook.